massie/avrotuples/README.md

 assert(tuple == outTuple)
 ```

+### Avro tuples implement KryoSerializable

+If pass Avro tuples to the Kryo serializer, the tuple will be (de)serialized in Avro format using the Avro tuple schema.

 ### Avro tuples are mutable

 You can update the values for an Avro tuple without needing to create a new tuple, e.g.